 Dustin has also received the Registered Settlement Planner (RSP) designation.

-Patrick is a settlement planning attorney located in the Lubbock, Texas office.
+Patrick is a Registered Settlement Planner (RSP) and attorney located in the Lubbock, Texas office.

 Patrick is a graduate of the J. Reuben Clark Law School at Brigham Young University.
 Patrick received his B.S. in Business Management and Leadership from Southern Virginia University, where he graduated magna cum laude.